Strategic autonomy

 Strategic autonomy is defined as the ability of a state to pursue its national interests and adopt its preferred foreign policy without depending heavily on other foreign states.

-In the European context, strategic autonomy is the ability of the European Union to not be overly reliant on the United States, defend Europe, and act militarily for the strategic purposes of affording a political autonomy independent from US foreign policies.
+In the European context, strategic autonomy is the ability of the European Union (EU) to not be overly reliant on the United States, defend Europe, and act militarily for the strategic purposes of affording a political autonomy independent from US foreign policies.
+The concept has become prominent amid the 2020s European rearmament forced by the Russian invasion of Ukraine and US threats to invade Greenland.

-European Union
+Within the European Union

+History

-An early reference to strategic autonomy in the discussions of the European Council can be dated back to December 2013, when it called for the development of European defense capabilities to enhance the strategic autonomy of the European Union.
+An early reference to strategic autonomy in the discussions of the European Council can be dated back to December 2013, when it called for the development of European defense capabilities to enhance the strategic autonomy of the EU.

 In 2016, strategic autonomy became part of the European Union Global Strategy doctrine to improve the EU's defense capabilities, including the creation of a European Defence Fund in 2017.
 Strategic autonomy also became central to the European Commission, led by Ursula von der Leyen.
 Members of the Von der Leyen Commission, including Josep Borrell and Thierry Breton, claimed that Europe's soft power needs to be complemented by a harder power dimension.
+In 2025 Von der Leyen unveiled the Readiness 2030 strategic defence initiative to mobilise up to €800 billion to strengthen Europe's defence infrastructure.

-After the 2020 United States presidential election, France advocated for European strategic autonomy.
-Strategic autonomy for the EU is a concept that includes economic, energy and digital policy as well as initiatives such as GAIA-X. EU Member States display different preferences than France when it comes to the priorities of a strategic autonomy policy.
+After the 2020 US presidential election, France's Emmanuel Macron advocated for European strategic autonomy.
+Strategic autonomy for the EU is a concept that includes economic, energy and digital policy, although other EU member states display different preferences than France when it comes to the priorities of a strategic autonomy policy.

-Strategic autonomy expanded to digital policy of the EU to ascertain European sovereignty against China.